 This clever summer replacement series, originally scheduled to run for 13 30-minute episodes, was shut down after only four episodes.
 Written, directed and produced by Jay Tarses, it featured a reluctant private eye/used record store owner (yeah, he sold vinyl) who only takes cases to keep the store going.
 It certainly wasn’t hard-boiled, but it was witty, fairly sophisticated, and mildly satiric, it featured a great ensemble cast (including Bradley Whitford, Maggie Hahn and Kate Capshaw) and offered some fairly intelligent viewing.
 It was, of course, doomed from the start.

 Certainly not the best show here, but in the drought of late-ninties detective shows, it was a pleasant, entertaining, and sometimes moving example of the genre.
 By-the-book former cop Frank Cisco runs a private security firm and tries to keep it clean, while at the same time trying to get a grip on his past, searching out his birth father.
 Meanwhile, he reluctantly hires an old friend, Steve Wegman (played by Jim Belushi), an effective (but slightly shady and eccentric) operative.
 The mixture of straight detective drama and Wegman’s comic relief wasn’t always well-done, but it was definitely getting into stride when ABC pulled the plug.

-As Ted Fitzgerald so succinctly put it, "It's The Equalizer on acid!"
+As Ted Fitzgerald so succinctly put it once, “It’s The Equalizer on acid!”

 The closest television has ever come to the ensemble private eye drama; a stylish and clever upscale take on Joe Gores’ DKA model.